 Flying Bat Diseases & Climate Change influences

-Bats are very clean mammals but some species of bats carry a virus called Lyssavirus (rabies) infection (from handling sick bats) and Hendra virus which can pass to horses through its droppings and the virus may also pass on to humans and possibly be fatal.
+Bats are very clean mammals but some species of bats carry a virus called Lyssavirus (rabies) infection (from handling sick bats) and Hendra virus which can pass to horses through its droppings and the virus may also pass on to humans.

 Climate change is influencing distribution of species in Australia including bats and some bat colonies have moved hundreds of kilometres south in recent years.